 In this case that income it’s tax-free – automatically.

-In both cases you’ll need to submit a Self Assessment tax return.
+In both cases, you’ll need to complete a tax return.

 You normally can’t claim a loss if you use the Rent a Room scheme.

-Your property may be considered a House in Multiple Occupation (HMO) if you let rooms to more than two people:
+Your property may be considered a House in Multiple Occupation (HMO) if you let rooms to more than two people.
+HMOs require:

 ⚠️ Running an unlicensed HMO is illegal and can result in hefty fines from your local council. ⚠️